brunokoga/Montevideo/advancedRaceGuide_dir/featuredRaces/dhampirs.md

 ---
-title: advancedRaceGuide/featuredRace_dir/dhampirs
+title: advancedRaceGuid_dir/featuredRaces/dhampirs
 ---
 # Dhampirs

 The half-living children of vampires birthed by human females, dhampirs are progenies of both horror and tragedy.
 The circumstances of a dhampir's conception are often called into question but scarcely understood, as few mortal mothers survive the childbirth.
 Those who do often abandon their monstrous children and refuse to speak of the matter.
 While some speculate that dhampirs result when mortal women couple with vampires, others claim that they form when a pregnant woman suffers a vampire bite.
 Some particularly zealous scholars even contest dhampirs' status as a unique race, instead viewing them as humans suffering from an unholy affliction.
-Indeed, this hypothesis is strengthened by dhampirs' seeming inability to reproduce, their offspring inevitably humans (usually sorcerers with the undead bloodline.
+Indeed, this hypothesis is strengthened by dhampirs' seeming inability to reproduce, their offspring inevitably humans (usually sorcerers with the undead bloodline).
 Regardless, they live and die just like any other mortal creatures, despite possessing a supernatural longevity akin to that of elves.

 Hardship and suffering fill a dhampir's formative years.
 Most grow up as orphans, and despite their exquisite features and innate charm, they face a lifetime of prejudice, mistrust, fear, and persecution.
 Humans who witness the seemingly sinister nature of a dhampir child's supernatural powers or sensitivity to daylight display an array of reactions ranging from awe to terror to outright hatred.
 Eventually, a dhampir must learn to cope with these difficulties in order to find his place in the world.
 While most dhampirs succumb to the innate evil of their undead heritage and devolve into the monstrous fiends depicted by society, a few reject their unholy conceptions, instead vowing to avenge their mothers by hunting the very creatures that sired them.